By Julia Olson

-The less you ask your customer to do, the better.
+The less you ask your customers to do, the better.
 This is especially true when it comes to making online payments.
 Customers don’t want to have to leave your sight or have extra login credentials just to make a payment on an invoice or purchase an item.
 It’s always a good idea to keep them within one comprehensive system when moving them through the payment flow.

 This is why having a completely connected experience is essential.
 You may have an outstanding invoice with a client who is currently at your office willing to give payment.
-Being able to send that order information to a physical terminal and swipe is card right there not only takes pressure off of the customer, but simplifies your reporting and data tracking as well.
+Being able to send that order information to a physical terminal and swipe is card right there not only takes the pressure off of the customer but simplifies your reporting and data tracking as well.